19IT114/object_detection-opencv-/README.md

 5. Count the total number of faces detected.

-# Approach for objct Detection and Tracking
+# Approach for object Detection and Tracking

 In the absence of any a priori scene knowledge, the most widely used method for moving object detection is background subtraction .
 It consists of three steps; background initialization, foreground extraction, and background maintenance .
 A model of the observed scene is estimated using few initial frames during background initialization.